faylward/bioinformatics_tutorials/3_Gene_Prediction/Gene_Prediction.md

 > conda install prodigal -c bioconda

+Keep this general command format in mind- in future tutorials I won't explicitly put download instructions for tools unless they are atypical.

 After installation, you can take a look at the help menu:

 > prodigal -h